rangademetal/MangaDownloader/README.md

 ---

 ### downloadSelectedChapter(self, items, path)<br/>
-If you know the number of pages and the path for the folder is created you can use this method to download only the one chapter
+If you know the number of pages and the path for the directory where was created you can use this method to download only the one chapter
 ```
 items = The number of pages
 path = The path where is your pages are saved
 ```
 ---
 ### numberPagesChapter(self, items)<br/>
-Return the whole number of pages from all Chapter as array
+Return the whole numbers of pages from all Chapter as array

 ```
   items = The variable where returned the numbers,mandatory is needed to be array